AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47292-out-of-stock-bundled-products-not-available-in-graphql.md

 <u>Expected results</u>:

-s1 bundle option is listed in the GraphQL response since *[!UICONTROL Display Out-of-Stock Products]* is set to *[!UICONTROL Yes]*, and it is visible on the front end.
+s1 bundle option is listed in the GraphQL response since [!UICONTROL Display Out-of-Stock Products] is set to *[!UICONTROL Yes]*, and it is visible on the storefront.

 <u>Actual results</u>: